New Zealand Short Term Training Scholarships for Pacific and Timor-Leste citizens

 You must submit these supporting documents with your application:

-- a current job description, stating your position and outlining your responsibilities and duties (if you have a job)
+- a current job description stating your position title and outlining your responsibilities and duties, if you are employed (in English).

 The New Zealand Government uses a training management company to provide services on its behalf.
 This company organises your travel arrangements and looks after you while you are in New Zealand.

 - training-related costs

 - return air travel

 - a weekly allowance to cover basic living costs

 - medical insurance for the duration of the scholarship

 Note: This scholarship does not include the cost of bringing family to New Zealand with you.